JeremiahKaren/35percent.github.io/_posts/2018-12-22-southwark-gives-delancey-a-helping-hand.md

 This ignores the requirement to secure planning approval for the temporary relocation facility for traders at Castle Square, deferred by the [planning sub-committee](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/) on 12 December, until 7 January.
 Southwark generously tells Delancey that this was _'now not in your control'_, which implies a failure on the part of the planning sub-committee, rather than Delancey's failure to submit an application that the committee could be confident met traders' needs.

-The Castle Square application was deferred to allow officers time to ['corroborate rent levels](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!12dhIwvd2JFDUQgBXBnMXA%3d%3d!%7d%7d%7d) paid by some of the existing shopping centre traders' and check whether they would be paying more or less, if they moved to Castle Sq.
-Nonetheless, Southwark reassures Delancey that there will be an ‘officer recommendation for approval’ of application, which raises a question of how much weight any new data will be given in the decision.
+The Castle Square application was deferred to allow officers time to ['corroborate rent levels](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!12dhIwvd2JFDUQgBXBnMXA%3d%3d!%7d%7d%7d) paid by some of the existing shopping centre traders' and check whether they would be paying more or less rent, if they moved to Castle Sq.
+Nonetheless, Southwark reassures Delancey that there will be an _‘officer recommendation for approval’_ of the application, which raises a question of how much weight any new data will be given in the decision.

-In a revealing phrase
+In a revealing phrase Southwark's letter says that the shopping centre S106 agreement will be concluded _'as and when planning permission is granted for Castle Square'_,the notion that it might be rejected not being entertained.
+In [A response on this point](https://docdro.id/t6AVbTv) from Southwark to [campaigner's objection](https://docdro.id/OAz3IlX), says that the phrase 'acknowledged the fact that permission might not be granted', an interpretation that is not easy to agree with.

 Meantime members of planning sub-committee B may be wondering who the decision makers are in the Council, when Southwark's letter clearly intimates that the all-important Castle Sq application for a temporary relocation facility for traders would eventually be approved.
 They may or not be reassured that A further letter from Southwark says that the  Delancey cannot proceed with the shopping centre development